tsurai/idn/content/lessons/01-sentence-structure.md

 title = "Basic sentence structure & context" slug = "01-basic-sentence-structure"
 date = "2025-09-13"
-updated = "2025-10-04"
+updated = "2025-10-24"
 [extra]
 next = "02-pronouns.md"
 summary = "The first introduction to _Indonesian_.
 Learn about _SVO_, the basic sentence structure, how to construct basic statements, as well as some interesting quirks that make _Indonesian_ special."
 +++

 > From this point on _Indonesian_ specifically refers to _Bahasa Indonesia_.
-While a lot of the presented information is shared with _Bahasa Malayu_, both being offsprings from _Classical Malay_, I'm neither educated enough, nor have the cultural understanding to point out the differences and nuances.
+While a lot of the presented information is shared with _Bahasa Malayu_, both being offspring of _Classical Malay_, I'm neither educated enough, nor have the cultural understanding to point out the differences and nuances.
 Please feel free to contact me when you find mixups and errors.

 Similar to _English_ and most other Indo-European languages _Indonesian_ generally uses